sugarkwork/sd_expressions_gen/README.md

 This script automatically generates multiple facial expressions for a character by executing the API of the Stable Diffusion Web UI.

-Now it's just a single script that hits the API of the Web UI.
+Right now, it's just a matter of calling the API of the Web UI from the script.
 I would like to implement it as an extension of the Stable Diffusion Web UI in the future.

 Install the required modules as follows: